tclindner/npm-package-json-lint/docs/cli.md

 ## `--maxWarnings` (alias `-mw`)

 Max number of warnings that are allowed before an error is thrown.
 By default, npm-package-json-lint allows `10000000`.

+## `--allowEmptyTargets`

+Do not throw an error when a list of targets is empty.